sinnedo-edu/github-actions-modules/README.md

 #### `deploy-container.sh`

-Deploy or update a Docker container.
+Deploy or update a Docker container with automatic persistence and restart capabilities.

 ```bash
 source deploy-container.sh